fredericbonnet/helena/docs/pages/helena-dialect/commands/set.md

 tuples.
 This also works recursively.

 - ✅ should set several variables at once
+- ✅ should set duplicate values to their last value
 - ✅ should work recursively
 - ✅ should support setting a variable to a tuple value
 - ✅ should not set variables in case of missing value